Financial-AI/Stock-Recommender-System/myStock-wave-app/README.md

 3. Create a user in mysql with the username: user and password: password

+## Seeding the database

+Place the following files in the "myStock-wave-app/database/seed" directory:

+1. metadata csv file
+2. recommender dataframe result CSVs of companies

+Then run the script  "myStock-wave-app/seed_database_tables.py"

 ## Running the app

 Make sure you have activated a Python virtual environment with `h2o-wave` installed.